SCOR respects your privacy and undertakes to protect your personal data. SCOR processes your data in a fair and transparent manner.

 As described above, primarily acting as a Reinsurer and secondarily as an Insurer, SCOR processes Personal Data, in furtherance of its legitimate business interests, as a data controller and a party to reinsurance agreements or treaties with Insurers / to insurance policies with Insureds.
 This interest is the fulfilment of SCOR’s contractual obligations to the Insurer who, in turn, has its own contractual obligations to the Insured (or directly the Insured when SCOR is acting as an Insurer).
 SCOR’s processing of such Personal Data as a Reinsurer is therefore in the interests of both the Insurer and the underlying Insured.

-In addition, SCOR as a reinsurer regulated under French law within the European Union, is required by law to process certain Personal Data for the purpose of establishing reserves and capital requirements, paying claims in a timely manner and otherwise complying with all applicable laws and regulations relating to its business as a reinsurer.
+Furthermore, SCOR as a reinsurer regulated under French law within the European Union, is required by law to process certain Personal Data for the purpose of establishing reserves and capital requirements, paying claims in a timely manner and otherwise complying with all applicable laws and regulations relating to its business as a reinsurer.

 The Personal Data We Process